ReflectionHLE/ReflectionHLE/README.md

 actor code from Keen Dreams, ID Engine files from Catacomb 3-D and the text view code from Wolfenstein 3D, had the GNU GPLv2+ assigned by `K1n9_Duk3`.
-These sources were further used under permission for a commercial project, BioMenace Remastered, while also applying the original licensed granted to Jim Norwood back in the 1990s.
+These sources were further used under permission for a commercial project, BioMenace Remastered, while also applying the original license granted to Jim Norwood back in the 1990s.
 As for ReflectionHLE, The assumption was that the reconstructed sources could be used under the GNU GPLv2+.
 See gpl-2.0.txt.